 Her work has been exhibited throughout New Zealand and has been well received with sales to both local and overseas collectors in the USA, UK and Australia.

 Susan paints from her studio at her home in North Canterbury.
 However, had the opportunity to live at Aoraki/Mt Cook National Park, South Canterbury.
 Living in the Canterbury high country has exposed Susan to a wealth of spectacular subjects which she is interpreting in her own unique style.
-She is a member of the Rangiora Art Society and currently is exhibiting her work at the The Brick Mill Gallery.
+She is currently exhibiting new work at the ART IN OXFORD GALLERY.

 All content of this website is copyright of Susan Ferguson, 2018.